13 Insights CFOs Should Know about Marketing & Sales

 Canoes do not make much progress if the is no water in the stream.
 Pick markets with positive economic momentum and that realize very high value quotients from your offerings.

-11. Branding does the drive success.
+11. Branding does not the drive success.
 It is the result of success.

 Branding is the result of proven customer value delivered.
 That delivered value is the meaning of your brand.
 Invest first is the industry best value Quotient, the branding will take care of itself.